 The Stony Brook University Alumni Association and the Career Center organizes a large-scale networking mixer to help promote and facilitate connections between students and alumni; and also provides opportunities for alumni to alumni to network.
-This event usually takes place in March.
+This event usually takes place in March/April.

 Tour Your Future Series offers alumni the opportunity to attend alumni employer site visits for ONE DAY.
 Alumni hosts will talk about their organization, industry, internships, and job opportunities.
 This is a chance for alumni to get the inside scoop and literally get their foot in the door.
 See Handshake for future tours.